Can I Remove the Doors Between My House and Conservatory?

 |---|---|---|

-| Basic door removal only | £500-£1,500 | Existing glazing meets standards, no structural work |
+| Basic door removal only | £500-£1,500 | Existing glazing meets standards |

-| Door removal + Building Regs | £1,500-£3,000 | Including application fees and minor finishing |
+| Door removal + Building Regs | £1,500-£3,000 | Including application fees |

-| Opening widening (structural) | £3,000-£8,000 | Steel beam installation, structural engineer, making good |
+| Opening widening (structural) | £3,000-£8,000 | Steel beam, structural engineer |

-| Glazing upgrade | £5,000-£15,000+ | Depends on conservatory size and glass specification |
+| Glazing upgrade | £5,000-£15,000+ | Depends on size and specification |

-| Complete project (all elements) | £8,000-£25,000+ | Full upgrade including glazing, structure, and finishing |
+| Complete project (all elements) | £8,000-£25,000+ | Full upgrade including everything |

 These costs represent typical ranges for the South East.
 Actual costs depend on your specific circumstances, conservatory size, accessibility, and chosen specifications.
+For detailed pricing on specific extension types, see our orangery price guide and glass extension price guide.

 Is the Investment Worth It?

 For many homeowners, the answer is absolutely yes.
 Creating seamless open-plan living transforms how you use your space, increases natural light throughout your home, and can add significant value to your property.
 The investment typically delivers both immediate lifestyle benefits and long-term financial returns when you sell.
+Get a free quote to understand the costs for your specific project.

 UK Statistics: Conservatories and Building Regulations